geeknik/my-awesome-stars/README.md

 ## Go

+- [bernardo-bruning/ollama-copilot](https://github.com/bernardo-bruning/ollama-copilot) - Proxy that allows you to use ollama as a copilot like Github copilot
 - [yusuf-musleh/mmar](https://github.com/yusuf-musleh/mmar) - mmar is a zero-dependency, self-hostable, cross-platform HTTP tunnel that exposes your localhost to the world on a public URL.
 Written in Go.
 - [subtrace/subtrace](https://github.com/subtrace/subtrace) - Wireshark for Docker containers
 - [geeknik/go-honeypot](https://github.com/geeknik/go-honeypot) - A dynamic honeypot with procedurally generated services written in Go.